encode/django-rest-framework/docs/api-guide/exceptions.md

 In each case, REST framework will return a response with an appropriate status code and content-type.
 The body of the response will include any additional details regarding the nature of the error.

-By default all error responses will include a key `detail` in the body of the response, but other keys may also be included.
+Most error responses will include a key `detail` in the body of the response.

 For example, the following request: